 To screen a film to the public, you need permission from the film’s copyright owner.
 Usually this is its UK distributor.
 Permission may be granted in the form of a licence or a film booking.

-The BFI and Filmbankmedia offer online catalogues (BFI catalogue, Filmbankmedia catalogue) where you can search to see if they have the rights to a particular film.
+The BFI and Filmbankmedia offer online catalogues (see BFI’s DVD catalogue, Filmbankmedia’s catalogue) where you can search to see if they have the rights to a particular film.
 For details of MPLC’s catalogue, you’ll need to contact their licensing team.

 To book films non-theatrically from the BFI, contact their bookings team.

-To book from Filmbankmedia and MPLC you will need to purchase one of their licensing options.
-They both offer options for commercial and non-commercial screenings, with clear guidelines to help you decide which is most appropriate for you.
+To book films from Filmbankmedia and MPLC you will need to purchase one of their licences.
+They offer options for commercial and non-commercial screenings with guidelines to help you decide which is appropriate for you.

 Popular licensing options